alifahsyamsiyah/ontology-driven-extraction/README.md

 # Files in this folder
 1. `ProM` is a Maven project.
 You may move it into your Eclipse workspace
-2. `conference.sql` and `sakila.sql.zip` are the databases
+2. `sakila.sql.zip` are the databases
 3. `README.md` is this readme file
 4. Some examples for the ontology, mapping, and annotation is given under `/ProM/src/main/resources/example/`:
-  * `ontology.owl` and `ontology3.owl` are the domain and event ontology
+  * `ontology-man-sakilas.owl` are the domain and event ontology
-  * `ontology.obda` and `ontology3.obda` are the first mapping, which is the mapping from database to the domain ontology
+  * `ontology-man-sakilas.obda` are the first mapping, which is the mapping from the database to the domain ontology
-  * `anno.annotation` and `anno2.annotation` are the annotation
+  * `anno_sakila_man3.annotation` and `anno_sakila.annotation` are the annotations

 Note: you may use different ontology, mapping, and annotation files and put them into `/ProM/src/main/resources/example/` folder

 # How to install
-1. Import the database `conference.sql` and `sakila.sql.zip` into your local server.
+1. Import the database `sakila.sql.zip` into your local server.
-2. Open file `ontology.obda` under the folder `/ProM/src/main/resources/example/` and change your local server properties (your local server name, the username, and the password) as shown in these lines:
+2. Open file `ontology-man-sakilas.obda` under the folder `/ProM/src/main/resources/example/` and change your local server properties (your local server name, the username, and the password) as shown in these lines:
   * connectionUrl	jdbc:mysql://`[your local server name]`/sakila
   * username	`[your username]`
   * password	`[your password]` <br />
-The same instruction for `ontology3.obda` under the folder `/ProM/src/main/resources/example/`
 3. Create a Maven project in Eclipse by do this following:
   * `File > Import > Maven > Existing Maven Projects > Next`
   * In `Root Directory` click `Browse`